KIrynaW/coast-keepers-project/README.md

   4. I want to be able to learn more about website owners and educate myself about the importance of coast cleaning and how I can help the cause.
      - *I know I can do it if the website has a separate page where they go in more deapth about them and the environmental cause.*

-        > **Evidence:** --> The website has an "About" page that can be accessed from the landing page, by selecting an "About Us" clickable link without going throug the "Index/Home" page, and offers more in depth information about the organizers and the cause.
+        > **Evidence:** --> The website has an "About" page that can be accessed from the landing page, by selecting an "About Us" clickable link without going through the "Index/Home" page, and offers more in depth information about the organizers and the cause.
         >
         ![About Us button feature](docs/readme-images/aboutus-selected.jpg)
         ![About Us text and photo of the team](docs/readme-images/aboutus-feature.jpg)